-Emerging technologies are changing the way food industry operates.
-Food quality is being improved with new technologies.
-The processed food industry is also witnessing the use of advanced technologies, increasing shelf-life and maintaining the quality of food.
-With increasing demand for fresh and convenient food, various technologies are being used.
-Hazard Analysis and Critical Control Point (HACCP) systems are becoming important for the whole food industry.
+Emerging technologies are changing the way the food industry operates.
+The quality of food is being improved with new technologies and incessant research and development in the field.
+The processed food industry is also on the forefront in terms of the use of advanced technologies, increasing shelf-life of food products and also maintaining the quality of food.
+With increasing demand for fresh and convenient food, various technologies are being used as well.
+Hazard Analysis and Critical Control Point (HACCP) systems are becoming an important component for the whole food industry.
 Effective testing methods and testing technology to check for harmful microbes are expected to become critical.
-Moreover, HACCP has been adopted by both governments and food processing industry as a key to modernizing the process.
+Moreover, HACCP has been adopted by both governments across the globe and food processing industry as a key to modernizing the process.

 Technology in the food industry is helping to tackle various issues.
 For instance, Blueapple is a new product that can be used in refrigerators to absorb ethylene gas, allowing storing food for a long time.
 BluWrap is another innovative technology that uses fuel cells to reduce and monitor oxygen in shipping containers.
-Applications are also becoming common to monitor and reduce food wastage, for instance, Gebni is a food app service, reducing food wastage, working on basis of real-time demand.
+These are being put to use for monitoring and reducing food wastage, for instance, Gebni is a food app service, reducing food wastage, working on basis of real-time demand.
 It provides accessibility of food to the low-income group.

-Food wastage is also the biggest issue in the food and beverages industry.
-According to the Institution of Food Technologists (IFT), more startups are coming up showcasing creative efforts to use food that would have gone to waste.
+Food wastage is one of the biggest issues in the food and beverages industry.
+According to the Institution of Food Technologists (IFT), more startups are coming up showcasing creative efforts to use food that would have gone as waste.
 Moreover, by 2030, around 15 food companies have committed to reducing food wastage by 50%.
-Rethink Food Waste Through Economics and Data (ReFED) has also anticipated that businesses or food companies can generate $1.9 billion profit every year by adopting technologies that can solve the issue of food wastage and technologies that can measure right-sizing portions.
+Rethink Food Waste through Economics and Data (ReFED) has also anticipated that businesses or food companies can generate $1.9 billion profit every year by adopting technologies that can solve the issue of food wastage and technologies that can measure right-sizing portions.
 Technologies are also being developed to manage cold chain storage.